Homecoming (Masters of Horror): Plot

 The spin machine goes into overdrive, but the dead are determined to make their voice heard, even going as far as one soldier killing Kurt Rand by acting out the Lucio Fulci zombie stereotype (gouging his eye and slamming his head into the table) when Rand tried to force him to sign an unwanted document by threatening the soldier's mother.

 While voting results are being counted during the election, people within the current administration decide to skew the results so the current administration remains in power.
-After the election results are broadcast, more soldiers begin to return from the dead...but not just ones from Iraq.
+After the election results are broadcast, more soldiers begin to return from the dead... but not just ones from Iraq.
 Soldiers begin to return from previous wars including World War I and II, the Vietnam War, and the Civil War.
 Eventually all of the people who died during wartime to protect the United States of America have returned from the dead.

-The progress of the movie also reveals a shadowy mistake from Murch's past.
+The progress of the episode also reveals a shadowy mistake from Murch's past.
 He believed that his brother Philip was murdered in the Vietnam War, only to discover that it was he who unintentionally killed him long ago with a gun in a game of "friend or foe".

 After Cleaver attacks the soldiers with her shotgun, Murch kills her, but fails to kill himself.
 Murch is countered by a soldier that asks him to join them, saying, "We're looking for a few good men."
 Philip is among those returning from the grave, saying he forgives Murch for killing him—and then snaps Murch's neck.

 Now one of the zombies, Murch announces that he will show anyone who sends their brothers and sisters to die for a lie the true face of hell.